Life Is Beautiful: Plot

-In 1939, in Fascist Italy, Guido Orefice is a young Italian Jewish man who arrives to work in the city of Arezzo, in Tuscany, where his uncle Eliseo works in the restaurant of a hotel.
-Guido is comical and sharp and falls in love with a Gentile girl named Dora.
-Later, he sees her again in the city where she is a teacher and set to be engaged to Rodolfo, a rich but arrogant local government official with whom Guido has regular run-ins.
+In 1939, in Fascist Italy, young Italian Jew Guido Orefice arrives to work in Arezzo, Tuscany, with his uncle Eliseo in a hotel restaurant.
+He is comical and sharp, and falls in love with the gentile girl Dora.
+Later, Guido sees her again in the city where she is a teacher and set to be engaged to Rodolfo, a rich but arrogant local government official with whom he regularly clashes.
 Guido sets up many "coincidental" incidents to show his interest in Dora.

-Finally, Dora sees Guido's affection and promise and gives in, against her better judgment.
-He steals the lady from her engagement party, on a horse, humiliating her fiancé and mother.
-They are later married, have a son Giosuè, and run a bookstore.
+Eventually, Dora gives in to Guido's affection and promise.
+Guido steals her from her engagement party on Uncle Eliseo's horse, Robin Hood, humiliating Dora's fiancé and mother.
+They are later married, have a son, Giosuè, and run a bookstore.
+Dora's mother visits once, meeting her grandson.